Glowing Stone - Thermoluminescence of Fluorite

 Explanation

 So what exactly is thermoluminescence?
-One might assume it’s a simple conversion of heat energy into light.
-But that would be a mistaken conclusion — the temperature at which thermoluminescence occurs is too low for thermal emission, and besides, the glow ceases even as heating continues [6].
+At first glance, it might seem like a simple conversion of heat into light.
+But that is not the case because the temperatures involved are far too low for thermal emission, and interestingly, the glow stops even while heating continues [6].

 High-energy radiation creates electronic excited states in crystalline materials.
 In some materials, these states remain trapped for extended periods by localized defects or imperfections in the lattice, disrupting the normal intermolecular or interatomic interactions.

 Quantum-mechanically, these states are stationary states with no formal time dependence; however, they are not energetically stable, as vacuum fluctuations are always affecting them.
-Heating the material enables the trapped states to interact with phonons — that is, lattice vibrations — allowing them to rapidly decay into lower-energy states and emit photons in the process.
+Heating the material enables the trapped states to interact with phonons allowing them to rapidly decay into lower-energy states and emit photons in the process.

 The duration and intensity of the light emitted during thermoluminescence depend on the number of trapped states, and therefore on the intensity and duration (dose) of the exciting radiation.
 This principle forms the basis of thermoluminescence dating (TL) used in archaeology [7].